DESH at Sadler’s Wells

 This performance is exciting, thought-provoking and incredibly moving.
 Khan has created a truly exhilarating theatrical experience that is not to be missed.

-DESH is on at Sadler’s Wells until 15th June 2013, for further information or to book visit here.
+DESH is at Sadler’s Wells until 15th June 2013.
+For further information or to book visit the theatre’s website here.

 Watch the official trailer for DESH here: